Any mortgage decision you make is likely to be a big one. But before deciding to do so, we need to know how much it costs to refinance a mortgage.

 As you can see, not only is this a huge number of fees, it also allows for a huge amount of variability.
 As a result, it’s important to do your homework to determine whether refinancing is worth it.

-Note that the closing costs above are much the same as those you paid when you originally purchased the house.
+Note that the mortgage refinance closing costs above are much the same as those you paid when you originally purchased the house.
 Because these fees can vary so much, the best way to estimate the cost is to look at the averages.

 Mortgage Application Fee

 This fee is fairly straightforward.
-It is simply the cost to apply for the loan (since refinancing will mean signing on to a new loan).
+It is simply the cost to apply for the mortgage loan (since refinancing will mean signing on to a new loan).

 One thing to keep in mind here is the application will result in a credit inquiry.
 These will cause your credit score to dip a few points temporarily.